wangren09/wangren09.github.io/_pages/about.md

 **Openings**
 ------
-Prospective graduate students: I am looking for highly motivated PhD/Master students with background in Machine Learning/Signal Processing/Mathematics/Optimization/Power System.
+**Prospective graduate students:** I am looking for highly motivated PhD/Master students with background in Artificial Intelligence/Machine Learning/Signal Processing/Mathematics/Optimization/Power System.
 Please contact me along with your CV and transcript if you are interested.

-Externship/internship/visiting students: I am open to collaboration with highly motivated students.
+**Externship/internship/visiting students:** I am open to collaboration with highly motivated students.
 Interested candidates are strongly encouraged to contact me by email.

 **Short Bio**
 ------